jamesdabbs-procore/jwt-server/README.md

     $ ruby ./server.rb

-In this case, you will need to provide a valid JWT in the `X-Forwarded-Access-Token` header.
+In this case, you will need to provide a valid JWT as an `Authorization: Bearer` token.

 To run the server behind an oauth2-proxy